dotanuki-labs/bitrise-reports/README.md

 ## What

-> _Complete blog post to come.
-Stay tuned!_

 A simple cruncher for numbers derived from builds you run on [Bitrise CI](https://www.bitrise.io/).
-Useful if you are in charge of managing infrastructure capacity related to Bitrise, detecting/reporting anomalies, evaluating queues impact and so on.
+Useful if you are in charge of managing infrastructure capacity related to Bitrise, like detecting/reporting anomalies, evaluating queues impact and so on.

 Main features:

 - Backed by [Bitrise REST API](https://api-docs.bitrise.io/) under the hood
-- Computes time for queued, running and total execution, for all builds found in a given a time frame
+- Computes queued, running and total execution times for all builds found in the target time frame
 - Breakdown numbers per machine type and also per Workflow
 - Supports emulation of consumed [Bitrise Velocity credits](https://www.bitrise.io/velocity-plan) (for Enterprise customers)
 - Report types : CLI (stdout), JSON and Excel spreadsheet